MarvinTeichmann/KittiSeg/README.md

 <img src="data_scripts/um_road_000005.png" width="288"> <img src="data_scripts/umm_road_000059.png" width="288"> <img src="data_scripts/um_road_000041.png" width="288">

 The model is designed to perform well on small datasets.
-The training is done using just *250* densly labeled images.
-Despite this a state-of-the art MaxF1 score of over *96%* is archieved.
-The model is useable for real-time applications.
+The training is done using just *250* densely labelled images.
+Despite this a state-of-the art MaxF1 score of over *96%* is achieved.
+The model is usable for real-time application.
 Inference can be performed at the impressive speed of *95ms* per image.

-The code contains for `train`, `evaluate` and `visualize` semantic segmentation in tensorflow.
+The code contains for `train`, `evaluate` and `visualize` semantic segmentation in Tensorflow.
 It is build to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) backend which allows to organize experiments in a very clean way.

 ## Requirements